juanchok12/Real-State-Market-King-County/README.md

   * Linear regression
   * Coefficient determination
   * Ridge regression
-  * Finding the first min, first quartile, median, third quartile, and max through boxplots.
+  * Finding the min, first quartile, median, third quartile, and max through boxplots.
 * Visualizations to support our analysis and employ statistical methods to draw conclusions.

 ## Tools Used